Slovene Home Guard: German occupation

-At the time of the Italian surrender, the Germans had occupied Ljubljana Province as part of Operation Achse, the plan to disarm the Italians in case they signed an armistice with the Allies.
+At the time of the Italian surrender, the Germans had occupied the Province of Ljubljana as part of Operation Achse, the plan to disarm the Italians in case they signed an armistice with the Allies.
 Two weeks prior to the surrender, the Germans had moved in a regiment of the 71st Infantry Division to secure Ljubljana and the Ljubljana–Postojna railway line that ran towards Trieste on the Adriatic coast.
 Over the period 9–14 September, they moved in additional troops, including elements of the SS, police and gendarmerie.
 Their initial aim was to secure the main lines of communication that passed through the province.
 The areas previously part of the province were incorporated into the Operational Zone of the Adriatic Littoral under the overall control of the Gauleiter of Reichsgau Kärnten, SS-Obergruppenführer Friedrich Rainer, who was appointed Reich Defense Commissioner for the zone.
 The designation of this area as an operational zone was to ensure that military needs were prioritised.

 From September until early November 1943, the zone was the responsibility of Army Group B under Generalfeldmarschall Erwin Rommel.
 After Army Group B was sent to Western Europe in November, the zone came under the command of General der Gebirgstruppe Ludwig Kübler as part of Army Group C of Generalfeldmarschall Albert Kesselring.
 From September 1944, the forces in the zone were organised as LXXXXVII Army Corps under Kübler, and remained under Kesselring's overall command until April 1945, when the corps was transferred to the Commander-in-chief in Southeast Europe, Generaloberst Alexander Löhr.
 Rainer divided the zone into six provinces, of which Ljubljana was one.
 In Ljubljana Province, Rainer appointed Leon Rupnik as president of the provincial government.
 Rupnik was a pre-war Yugoslav general, and had been mayor of Ljubljana under the Italians.
 In addition to his military experience and previous collaboration with the Italians, Rupnik was also recommended by Gregorij Rožman, Catholic Bishop of Ljubljana.

 The main German occupation "advisor", and Rupnik's effective superior, was the Higher SS and Police Leader for SS-Oberabschnitt Alpenland, SS-Obergruppenführer Erwin Rösener, who was directly responsible to Reichsführer-SS Heinrich Himmler.
 As well as supervising Rupnik and his administration, Rösener had responsibility for combating the Partisans in the province, as well as in the Slovene lands that had been annexed by Germany in April 1941.
 Rösener controlled the Sicherheitsdienst (Security Service), and Sicherheitspolizei (Security Police), who were responsible for political and security work in the province.
 The provincial department of these services controlled local political police, headed by Rupnik's delegate and former Ljubljana police chief, Lovro Hacin.
 The Germans understood the previous relationship between the collaborationist forces and the Italians, and wanted to establish a similar arrangement to supplement their limited manpower.
 This intent coincided with that of the anti-Partisan forces, who were under a greater threat from the Partisans after the Italian surrender.